Insurance Terms and Definitions

 An insurance agent or producer who represents more than one insurer.

-Automatically adjusts your home or vehicle insurance policy limits to account for increases in costs to repair property.
+Automatically adjusts your home or vehicle insurance policy limits to account for inflation-related increases in repair costs.

 A contract in which a policyholder pays a set amount to an insurance company for protection against specified losses or perils.

-Covers losses that an insured person is legally liable for due to negligence or other situations outlined in a home or vehicle insurance policy.
-Liability coverage applies to both home and vehicle insurance.
+Covers losses that an insured person is legally liable for due to negligence or other situations outlined in an insurance policy.
+Liability coverage can be found in both home and vehicle insurance.

 Life insurance is a financial safety net for your family.
-If you pass away, your life insurance policy will pay a lump sum of money to your beneficiaries.
-There are a few common types of life insurance: term, final expense and permanent.
-See more on the different types of life insurance.
+If you pass away while your policy is active, your beneficiaries may file a claim for the policy's death benefit.
+There are a few common types of life insurance: term, final expense, whole, and universal.
+Learn about the different types of life insurance.

-An insurance coverage limit is selected by you and is the most an insurance company will pay for damages, injuries, or losses that apply to the coverage.
+An insurance coverage limit is the most an insurance company will pay for damages, injuries, or losses that apply to the coverage.
+The insurance limit is often selected by the policyholder and will affect the cost of the policy.

 Loan/lease payoff coverage

-Loan/lease payoff coverage, sometimes called "gap" coverage, pays the difference between what you owe on your vehicle and what your insurance pays if your vehicle is declared a total loss or stolen and not recovered, minus your comprehensive or collision deductible.
-Learn more about loan/lease payoff coverage.
+Loan/lease payoff coverage, similar to gap coverage, pays the difference between what you owe on your vehicle and what your insurance pays out if your vehicle is declared a total loss or stolen and not recovered, subject to certain limits, minus your comprehensive or collision deductible.

 Medical payments (MedPay) coverage

-MedPay is an optional insurance coverage that pays for reasonable and necessary medical and funeral expenses for covered persons.
-These expenses must be incurred as a result of an auto accident.
+Medical payments coverage, or MedPay, is an optional insurance coverage that pays for reasonable and necessary medical and funeral expenses for covered persons.
+These expenses must be incurred as the result of an accident.

 The person in whose name the insurance policy is issued.

-An insurance company's decision not to renew a home or auto insurance policy after the current policy term ends.
+An insurance company's decision not to renew an insurance policy after the current policy term ends.
 Companies must appropriately notify policyholders prior to nonrenewing coverage.
+Learn how to find homeowners insurance after a nonrenewal.

 The exposure to or cause of a possible loss, such as an injury, destroyed or lost property, etc.